tifoit/FairLLM/README.md

 - **Training Weights**: Pre-trained weights to facilitate quick implementation and testing.
 - **Preference Datasets**: Carefully curated datasets focusing on age-related biases, essential for developing and evaluating fair machine learning models.

+## Detailed Dataset Description

+For those interested in a deeper understanding of our datasets, we have prepared detailed documents:

+- **[Dataset_Description.md](dataset/age_bias/Dataset_Description.md)**: Provides an overview of the BBQ-AB and Kamruzzaman-AB datasets, their current status, and ongoing enhancements.
+- **[Dataset_Description_Document.md](dataset/age_bias/Dataset_Description_Document.md)**: An in-depth guide that is currently under development, which will offer comprehensive insights into the datasets.

 ## Coming Soon

 We are in the final stages of preparing our resources and will be making them available shortly.
 Here's a preview of what you can expect: